wKovacs64/hibp/API.md

 <a name="hibp"></a>

 ## hibp : <code>object</code>
-An object/namespace containing all the hibp functions.
+A namespace containing all of the hibp functions.

 **Kind**: global namespace
 **Example**